DOUNIAELMOUJOUD/Simple_Shell/README.md

-simple shell project by M. DOUNIA
+simple shell project by M. DOUNIA and Doaa